Did Carole Middleton Just Spill The Beans For The Royal Christening Of Prince Louis?

 Kate Middleton’s mother Carole has some fairly specific ideas for how a christening should be, and she shared these is a column just in time for the party for her newest grandson, Prince Louis.
 Prince Louis was born in April to Prince William and Duchess Catherine and is expected to be christened later this month, but did Grandma Carole just spill the beans as to the details?

 RadarOnline says that Carole Middleton shared her ideas for the perfect christening in Baby London Magazine.
-Middleton is a businesswoman and owner of a company called Party Pieces which is a U.K.-based party supply company.
+She is a businesswoman and owner of a company called Party Pieces which is a U.K.-based party supply company.
 Grandma Carole believes that christenings should be over the top, and include a lavish display with classical music, silk dresses, and expensive candles.

 For a christening party or a naming party, Middleton suggests a classic theme like Beatrix Potter or Teddy Bears Picnic.
 The grandmother of three also suggests creating a time capsule for the day of the christening, where guests can bring items for the honoree.
 This way, the little one can open the capsule on their 18th birthday.